rr326/waboardsailing/content/pages/sites/desert_aire.md

 ## PROs

-*"Desert Aire is Vantage’s little brother, albeit more civilized."*
+*"Desert Aire is Vantage's little brother, albeit more civilized."*

 *   Desert Aire is a bit tamer than Vantage, but with lots of amenities which Sand Hollow does not have.
 *   When ON, the dominant W-by-NW thermals are very predictable, starting from ~1p and steadily increasing until 5p when they can be quite strong, before they start to drop before sunset.
-*   Unlike Vantage with its mostly onshore/sideshore winds, Desert Aire’s sideshore winds makes for flatter water longer, until long swells develop.
+*   Unlike Vantage with its mostly onshore/sideshore winds, Desert Aire's sideshore winds makes for flatter water longer, until long swells develop.
 *   Like at Vantage, you get an encore with katabatic winds at sunset.

 ### Why are Desert Aire winds so predictable?